austinav/RepositoryPoC/README.md

 ## End goal looks like

 Only creating domain classes (of course) and data classes (to create the database or generated from the database), and providing a lightweight mapping configuration from data classes (Entities) to domain and/or data transfer objects.
+Optional features should be clear on how to implement and would require extra configurations associated with their aims.